allimuu/mw-mods/README.md

 **Skill Level 25**

-    5% chance to Critical Strike
+    10% chance to Critical Strike

 **Skill Level 50**

-    10% chance to Critical Strike
+    20% chance to Critical Strike
     5% Weakness to Weapons On Hit

 **Skill Level 75**

-    20% chance to Critical Strike
+    35% chance to Critical Strike
     10% Weakness to Weapons On Hit

 **Skill Level 100**

-    30% chance to Critical Strike
+    50% chance to Critical Strike
     20% Weakness to Weapons On Hit